hiimvikash/DSA-EndGame/02.  Algorithms/01. Arrays/10. Minimum Height-II GQ/README.md

 ## Step 2 : **See my code and check for different TestCases given below**

 # Test Cases
+**Note : Dry Running this 3 TCs will cover all the corner cases and will make the code more clear.**

 - ## TCs 1
   **[1, 2, 3, 4], k=5** **#ANS1**